-In accordance with Clause 1.2 of the City of Sydney Competitive Design Policy (adopted by Council on 149 December 202013) and section 3.3.2 of the SDCP 2012, this Design Excellence Strategy defines:
+In accordance with Clause 1.2 of the City of Sydney Competitive Design Policy (adopted by Council on 9 December 2013) and section 3.3.2 of the SDCP 2012, this Design Excellence Strategy defines:

-- The location and extent of each competitive design process; - b) The type of competitive design process to be undertaken: - an architectural design competition, open or invited; or - the preparation of design alternatives on a competitive basis. - The number of designers involved in the process: - How fine grain and contextually varied architectural design variety is to be achieved across large sites; d) - Whether the competitive design process is pursuing additional floor space or height; - Options for distributing any additional floor space area or building height which may be granted by the consent authority for demonstrating design excellence through a competitive design process; - g) The target benchmarks for ecologically sustainable development.
+- a) The location and extent of each competitive design process; - b) The type of competitive design process to be undertaken: - i. an architectural design competition, open or invited; or - ii. the preparation of design alternatives on a competitive basis. - c) The number of designers involved in the process; - d) How architectural design variety is to be achieved across large sites; - e) Whether the competitive design process is pursuing additional floor space or height; - f) Options for distributing any additional floor space area or building height which may be granted by the consent authority for demonstrating design excellence through a competitive design process; - g) The target benchmarks for ecologically sustainable development.